hsuanchunlin/hsuanchunlin.github.io/_posts/2021-05-28-mac-tensorflow.markdown

 date:   2021-05-28 00:06:14 +0530
 categories: Python TensorFlow
 ---
-# Install and Use  Mac-optimized TensorFlow and TensorFlow Addons

 Recently Apple had provided a Mac optimized TensorFlow which is able to utilize Mac's machine learning framework and GPUs.
 The link to Apple's blog is [here](https://blog.tensorflow.org/2020/11/accelerating-tensorflow-performance-on-mac.html).
 Because I am using Anaconda and conda as my major python virtual environment manager, here is my note for installation and testing.

 ## Set and find the env in Anaconda